mikey427/mikey427/README.md

 # Hello, I'm Michael Baez
-- 💻 I'm currently working on a ChatGPT clone that I'd like to integrate with a discord bot!
+- 💻 I'm currently working on a Portfolio site and a couple smaller projects!
-- 📚 I'm currently learning OpenAI.
+- 📚 I'm currently increasing my knowledge in React.
 - 📥 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/michaeldbaez/)

 ## Technologies